CFDA Number: 45.201

 Application Submission Deadline Dates

-The application deadline for Certificates of Indemnity that will be issued as early as October 1, 2014 is July 1, 2014.
-(The Advisory Panel and Federal Council meetings occur approximately one month and two months, respectively, following the deadlines.)
+The application deadline is March 16, 2015 for Certificates of Indemnity that will be issued as early as July 1, 2015.
+(The Advisory Panel and Federal Council meetings occur approximately eight weeks and twelve weeks, respectively, following the deadlines.)
 An application should not be submitted more than one year and three months in advance of the indemnity period.

-Please be aware that the next deadline for Certificates that will be issued as early as April 1, 2015 will be December 15, 2014.
-Guidelines will be posted on our website in mid-November 2014.
+The next deadline is June 15, 2015 for Certificates that will be issued as early as October 1, 2016.
+Guidelines will be posted on our website no later than thirty days prior to each deadline.

 To assist the Panel and Federal Council with long range planning of indemnity allocations, future applicants are encouraged, but not required, to submit preliminary statements about exhibitions as much as four years in advance of the indemnity period.
 Updated material may be submitted subsequently, as appropriate.
 Send all material directly to the Indemnity Administrator (see Contact below).